About CRPO Council

 Council is the governing body of the CRPO and is composed of

 - at least six and no more than nine elected members of the College from regions across the province

 - at least five and no more than eight public members appointed by the Lieutenant Governor-in-Council

 The Council governs the profession in the public interest, striving to ensure that professional practice standards, including the professional conduct of members, are maintained and enhanced; and that members are supported in their continuing professional development.

 By participating in the election of Council members, either as a candidate or through voting, every member of the College has an opportunity to influence the future of the practise and regulation of psychotherapists in Ontario.
 Elections are held annually in May or June in accordance with CRPO by-laws.

-If you have any questions about Council elections or becoming a Council member, please contact us at email@example.com.
+If you would like to nominate yourself to run in an upcoming election, please download the Candidate Information & Nomination Package.
+If you have any questions about Council elections or becoming a Council member, please email firstname.lastname@example.org

-Elected Council members will be reimbursed for travel expenses, including hotel accommodation if required, and will receive per diem remuneration for attendance at Council and committee/panel meetings, as well as for preparation time.
-Preparation time is prorated in accordance with the duration of the meeting.
-For example, up to one day’s preparation time can be claimed for attendance at a one-day meeting, etc.
+Expenses & Remuneration: Elected council members will be reimbursed for travel expenses, including hotel accommodation if required, and will receive per diem remuneration for attendance at Council and committee/panel meetings.